BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Additional-Effects/Quest-Holograms.md

 A top line is defined with 'top:`point`;`order`;`limit`;`<formattingString>`'.
 `point` is just a point from a package.
 The `order` is either 'desc' for descending or 'asc' for ascending.
 The `limit` is just the number of entries to show.
-You can freely define the formatting of the displayed hologram, only the placeholders for the place, player and score are required.
+You can freely define the formatting of the displayed hologram and even omit the placeholders for place, player or score.

 ```yaml title="Example"
 honorRank: